pszjmb1/Human-Activity-Recognition-Using-Smartphones/README.md

 Also note that re-running the script with the same dir value will not re-download the zip file.
 See [DIR]/data/harus.zip.download.info.md for download information.

+Finally note that the script relies on the plyr library which must be package installed prior to running the script.

 ###To run the script
 1. Source the R file run_analysis.R.
 2. Create a directory [DIR] to download data to